Shock Troopers: 2nd Squad

 is a run and gun arcade game developed by Saurus and published by SNK in 1998 for the Neo-Geo arcade and home platform.
-It has no connection with the first Shock Troopers game.
-2nd Squad was re-released for the Wii's Virtual Console service in the North American region in 2012.
+Despite its title, it has no connection with the first Shock Troopers game.
+2nd Squad was re-released for the Wii's Virtual Console service for North America in 2012.
 SNK Playmore released it for iOS, Linux and Windows via Humble Bundle and Steam in 2016.

 Gameplay

 The gameplay system has been drastically changed because only four characters are selectable and there is no team mode from the first Shock Troopers.
 The graphics use pre-rendered sprites and the action is more violent.
 A major new feature is an ability to ride some vehicles, as in the Metal Slug games.